-Building a better working world

-Foreword

-As companies and nations continues to search for new sources of metal resources, the deep sea has emerged as a potential new frontier for the exploration and extraction of energy transition metals.
+Foreword As the world continues to search for new sources of metal resources, the deep sea has emerged as a potential new frontier for the exploration and extraction of energy transition metals.
 Norway, with its extensive coastlines and deep-sea territories, is well-positioned to be at the forefront of this emerging industry.
 This report provides an overview of the drivers, trends, and potential for deep-sea mining in Norwegian waters, including cases that highlight technological capabilities, address environmental concerns, and the economic feasibility of such operations.
 The report highlight the significant potential for a holistic value chain related to the deep-sea mining industry in Norway, but also underscore the need for careful planning and consideration of the potential impacts on the marine environment.
 The development of test infrastructure is one of the identified critical success factors for advancing the industry.
 This infrastructure can provide a platform for the industry to test and refine new technologies and techniques for deep-sea mining, as well as to evaluate the potential environmental impacts of such operations.
 As the industry move forward, it will be important to balance the need for economic growth with the need to protect the ecosystems of the deep sea.
-29.03.2023
+Revisions: 22.01.2025 Data from the NOD\ resource report and industry insights were used to revise the potential area impacted by mining activity on the NCS.